 What parts of the country produce maple sap?

 Because the sap “run” is triggered by the freeze-thaw cycle, maple syrup is only produced in the Upper Midwest, the Northeastern U.S., and Canada.

 When should I tap trees?

-The tapping season varies from region to region but generally starts in early March and lasts until mid-April.
+The tapping season varies from region to region but generally starts in February and can last until mid-April.
 When the sap starts and stops running depends greatly on day and nighttime temperature fluctuations.
 Watch the weather forecast – sap starts flowing when the temperatures are below freezing at night but climb to the 40°F and above range during the day.
 If this freeze/thaw pattern is predicted, get out and tap your trees!
 Remove your taps when you have enough sap or when the tree buds out as that can lead to an off or “buddy” flavor in the finished syrup.

 Does tapping hurt the tree?

 If the tree is healthy when tapped and proper tapping procedures are followed, the taphole will start healing within weeks of the spile’s removal.
 Many maple tree farms have been tapping the same trees for over 100 years.
 Each taphole, however, must be placed in a different spot on the tree from the previous year.
 One thing to note: the bottom 4- to 6-foot "tapping zone” will result in trees that are less valuable if cut down for lumber.

 Yes: you will need spiles or taps, something to collect your sap in, and a method of attaching it to the spile.
 Two of the kits we have available are all-in-one systems where the spile, hook, and bag or bucket all fit together right on the tree.
 We also sell a tubing kit which comes with the taps inserted into the lengths of tubing which you then can direct into a bucket or use as droplines connected to a common line that leads into a bucket.